Smaller Short Row Dishcloth

 9. Turn and knit back (no slipped stitch)

 Repeat rows 2-9 15 more times.
+Bind off.
 Cut a long tail to stitch together the beginning and ending edges and then run through the bumps of the stitches around the center hole and cinch it up.
 Weave in the ends around and around through the center stitches.

 For a perfectly placed kitchener graft